 How do I know that the scanner is completely sharp?

-Well on some of the scans I can se a bit of the text on the edge of the film and that look’s sharp, So the conclusion must be that the image should be as sharp as it can be, because the image and the text is at the exact same distance from the scanner head.
+Well on some scans I can see a bit of the text on the edge of the film and that look's sharp, So the conclusion must be that the image should be as sharp as it can be, because the image and the text is at the exact same distance from the scanner head.

-Then on some the dust – if there is any 😉 – is sharp, then I guess that the image should be sharp as well. but here I’m not so sure because the dust is either further away or closer to – depending on which side of the negative it is – the scanner head, I know it’s not much, but I don’t know the depth of field of a scanner.
-I tried googling it, but didn’t find a final answer.
-I found out that some scanner’s have a DOF of around 2mm
+Then on some the dust – if there is any 😉 – is sharp, then I guess that the image should be sharp as well.
+But here I'm not so sure because the dust is either farther away or closer to – depending on which side of the negative, it is – the scanner head, I know it's not much, but I don't know the depth of field of a scanner.
+I tried googling it, but didn't find a final answer.
+I found out that some scanners have a DOF of around 2mm

 But at the end my personal conclusion is that if the dust is sharp so is the image.

 I did all my scans so far with my Epson V500 – both the 120 and the 35mm.
 But the circumstances is that I had to move my computer, scanner and all my other photography stuff from the studio where I normally sit, to a temporary setup at home.

 Which means I now have my beloved Epson v700 scanner at home, and of course I much rather scan the negs on that then on the v500.

 And that gave me my sharpness answer.
 As it turns out the scans weren't completely sharp on the v500, that I can see now that I made a test scan on the v700, because here they are sharp.